LostArtefacts/TRX/README.md

 - added a vsync option
 - added contextual arrows to menu options
 - added support for animated room sprites, which also restores intended behavior in, for example, The Cistern room 0
+- added skybox support, with a default option provided for Lost Valley, Colosseum and Obelisk of Khamoon; custom level builders can use object slot `184`
 - changed the Scion in The Great Pyramid from spawning blood when hit to a richochet effect
 - fixed thin black lines between polygons
 - fixed black screen flashing when navigating the inventory